digitalcredentials/issuer-coordinator/README.md

 ## Summary

-Use this app to issue [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) with a [revocation status](https://www.w3.org/TR/vc-status-list/) that can later be updated to revoke the credential.
+Use this app to issue [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) with or without a [revocation status](https://www.w3.org/TR/vc-status-list/) that can later be updated to revoke the credential.

 We've tried hard to make this simple to install and maintain, and consequently easy to evaluate and understand as you consider whether digital credentials are useful for your project, and whether this issuer would work for you.

 In particular, we've separated the discrete parts of an issuer into smaller self-contained apps that are therefore easier to understand and evaluate, and easier to *wire* together to compose functionality.
 The apps are typically wired together in a simple docker compose network that pulls images from DockerHub.

-We've made installation a gradual process starting with a simple version that can be up and running in about five minutes, and then progressing with configuration as needed.
+We've made installation and evaluation a gradual process starting with a simple version that can be up and running in about five minutes, and then progressing with configuration as needed.

 ## Quick Start

-These four step should take less than five minutes in total:
+These four steps should take less than five minutes, and will get you started with your own compose file.
+Alternatively, we've got a hosted compose file that makes things even a bit easier, the instructions for which are [here](https://github.com/digitalcredentials/docs/blob/main/deployment-guide/DCCDeploymentGuide.md#simple-signing-demo
+), but the quick start we now describe is pretty easy too.

 ### Install Docker